 There are two solutions to this dilemma: leveling and scaffolding.
 They offer distinct approaches to selecting texts to improve student engagement and learning.
-I will go through several aspects of these two approaches and show why I believe scaffolding is the best choice to improve student and teacher outcomes.
+I will go through several aspects of these two approaches and share why the research shows scaffolding is the best choice to improve student and teacher outcomes.

 Choice of Text